FreedomIntelligence/TalkVid/README.md

 ### 📥 Data Download

-To download video clips from YouTube using the TalkVid dataset metadata:
+To download video clips from YouTube using the [TalkVid dataset](https://huggingface.co/datasets/FreedomIntelligence/TalkVid):

 ```bash
 # Use the JSON metadata from HuggingFace